Thelukepet/course/assignments/A1b-docker.md

     docker ps -f status=exited -q | \
       xargs docker rm

-When we complete the first phase of the course, we will not use these docker images any more.
-You may for example remove an unused cloudera image from your machine:

-    docker images -q docker.io/cloudera/quickstart | \
-      xargs docker rmi

 ## See also

 Optional extra reading (not required for the course):